The age of being a proud multi-tasker has come and gone!

 - Post a sign to prevent co-workers from interrupting.
 At office and at home I’ve found that taping a sign to the back of my chair works to delay interrupts.
 Use something like “On a Project Until 10:00”.

-- Turn off the sound and pop-ups in Outlook, Skype, and IM.
+- Turn off the sound and notifications.
 In Outlook, on the Send/Receive tab, in the Preferences group, select Work Offline to put Outlook on hold.
 Remember to turn it on when you are done with Pomodoro time.

 - If your Pomodoro time is sitting, then get up and move during the break.
-Office-place yoga to stretch shoulders, neck, and lower-back is excellent.
+In-office yoga to stretch shoulders, neck, and lower-back is excellent.
+It wakes you up and prevents spine and neck compression.

 - If your brain distracts you with unrelated ideas, then keep a stack of 3 X 5 cards nearby.
 Quickly jot down a note, then set it aside until after Pomodoro.
 My brain has learned to let it go once I know the idea hasn’t been forgotten.
-(I am a great user of iPhone and iPad, but you’ll never find me without a few 3 X 5 cards which are quick to scribble on.)
+(I am a great user of my Smartphone, but you’ll never find me without a few 3 X 5 cards which are quick to scribble on.)

 Links to more information and timers